 Parting is all we know of heaven,

 And all we need of hell.

 These last two lines can become confusing, but Emily has used her words carefully here.
-If you have all you need of something, you have it currently.
+If you have all you need for something, you have it currently.
 So, she is saying that she has “hell.”
 In the first line of stanza two, she writes “so huge, so hopeless to conceive.”
-Obviously she has left the specific ache in this poem up to the interpretation of the reader, but since Emily is so careful about her word choice, one might wonder if she has lost two children in her efforts to conceive a child.
-It is not known in certainty that this poem is about a miscarriage, but I think it is quite probable.
+Obviously, she has left the specific ache in this poem up to the interpretation of the reader, but since Emily is so careful about her word choice, one might wonder if she has lost two children in her efforts to conceive a child.
+It is not known in the certainty that this poem is about a miscarriage, but I think it is quite probable.
 Or maybe, she had loved and lost but wanted so badly to be able to conceive a child.
-Emily grew up very conservatively in New England in the 1800’s, but was thought to have at least two men that in her life that impacted her greatly.
+Emily grew up very conservatively in New England in the 1800s but was thought to have at least two men that in her life that impacted her greatly.
 She was an extremely reclusive person, but was greatly affected by the people that she did know and admire – even if they didn’t stay in her life for very long.
 This could explain to the reader a bit about why she was only familiar with heartbreak.
 Perhaps she didn’t know what it felt like to have friends or lovers.
 This may be why she felt as though her life was broken up by these catastrophic partings.
-She spent a lot of time alone in her room so I’m sure she felt things more deeply with all of the time that she had to think, and to write.
+She spent a lot of time alone in her room so I’m sure she felt things more deeply with all of the time that she had to think and to write.